fpco/haskell.fpcomplete.com/content/tutorials/exceptions.md

 ## `UnliftIO.Exception`

-Instead of use the `Control.Exception` module, we recommend using the `UnliftIO.Exception` module from the `unliftio` package.
+Instead of using the `Control.Exception` module, we recommend using the `UnliftIO.Exception` module from the `unliftio` package.
 It provides two important advantages over `Control.Exception`: